NEXT TEAR

 A short artist biography

-A maxium 500 word overview of your background and artistic development.
+A maximum 500 word overview of your background and artistic development.
+We are interested in plain writing rather than complex art language.

 Including exhibitions, education, residencies, awards or relevant professional experience.